 - 1. Banks are affected by the state of the UK economy in general. at large. - 2.
 The UK has a very established loan market. - 3.
 It's difficult for a large bank to increase loan and deposit volumes. - 4.
 The UK's seven principal banks set aside about £6.5bn of bad debt provision. - 5.
 Banks have closed thousands of branches over the last ten years. - 6.
-Many routine banking tasks are dealt with by computer. - 7.
-A bank branch is expensive to operate. - 8.
-Technologically, British banks are behind their French competitors. - 9.
-Few people change banks in Britain - 10.
-Most UK banks still make huge profits.
+Many routine banking tasks are dealt with by computer.

+7. A bank branch is expensive to operate.

+8. Technologically, British banks are behind their French competitors.

+9. Few people change banks in Britain

+10. Most UK banks still make huge profits.

 Ex.
-3. Choose the best explanation for each of these words or phrases from the text.
+3. Choose the best explanation for each of these words or

-- 1) troubled - a) worried; - b) pleased. - 2) rash trading - a) trading without enough care and consideration; - b) trading in large volumes. - 3) let its operating costs run out of control - a) allowed its costs to go over the budget; - b) allowed its costs to be checked by external auditors. - 4) customer inertia - a) customers don't want to move or change anything; - b) customers expect a lot of improvements in service.
+phrases from the text.

+1) troubled

+a) worried;

+b) pleased.

+2) rash trading

+a) trading without enough care and consideration;

+b) trading in large volumes.

+3) let its operating costs run out of control

+a) allowed its costs to go over the budget;

+b) allowed its costs to be checked by external auditors.

+4) customer inertia

+a)customers don't want to move or change anything;

+b) customers expect a lot of improvements in service.

 5) stripping out costs

 a) adding to costs;

 b) removing costs.

 6) reaped most of the benefits

 a) collected most of the benefits;

 b) lost most of the benefits.

 Ex.
 4. Find a word or phrase in the text that has a similar meaning.

 a) total amounts or quantities

 volumes

 b) system of local offices spread around the country

 b n

 c) highest level recorded over a period

+85

 p

 d) designed so as to be of maximum benefit to the consumer

 c f

 e) when the value of a deposit is added to an account balance

 C

 f) banks with the biggest share of the market

-l b
+l h

-Ex.
-5. Match the first half of each sentence with the most

-appropriate second half.
-Notice the words that are used in each sentence to

-mark a contrasting idea.
-(These words are in italics.)

-1. Barclays Bank had a troubled year

-2. Banks make a profit on their net interest margin

-3. British banks have introduced a range of technically-advanced

-services

-4. Canadian customers get deposits credited instantaneously

-c) but it is difficult for them to widen their margins.
+- Ex.
+5. Match the first half of each sentence with the most appropriate second half.
+Notice the words that are used in each sentence to mark a contrasting idea.
+(These words are in italics.) - 1.
+Barclays Bank had a troubled year - 2.
+Banks make a profit on their net interest margin - 3.
+British banks have introduced a range of technically-advanced services - 4.
+Canadian customers get deposits credited instantaneously - a) while UK customers have to wait a few days. - b) yet it managed to make a lot of profit. - c) but it is difficult for them to widen their margins. - d) but they are still behind the French in electronic banking.